 Store optimization is critical – without it, your chances of being discovered are significantly lower.
 Search engine optimization is the process of optimizing your website for search engines, making it easier for people searching for stores like yours to be found.

-Ideally, you want your products to rank high in search engines, but this takes some time and effort.
+Ideally, your products rank high in search engines, but this takes some time and effort.
 Fortunately, optimizing a Shopify store isn’t too difficult.
 The key lies in the keywords; always create solid product descriptions that include your target keywords, use descriptive product titles, and leverage SEO plugins for Shopify.